tathya7/Reinforcement-Learning-based-Mobile-Robot-Navigation-using-TD3/README.md

 1. Install Python 3.10, ROS2 Humble, Gazebo on Ubuntu 22.04

-2. Install all the dependencies like Pytorch, Tensorboard for the algorithm to run using:
+2. Install all the dependencies like Pytorch, Tensorboard , Quaternion for the algorithm to run using:

     ```
     pip install <dependency name>